Revoked License IL

 Restricted Driving Permit Illinois

-Restricted Driving Permit (RDP) — “Partial restoration of driving privileges, which allows a person to drive in certain areas and at certain times for employment; support/recovery meetings; or to transport themselves, a family member or a child, elderly or disabled person living in his/her household for medical, daycare or educational purposes when no other form of transportation is available.
+Restricted Driving Permit (RDP) — “Partial restoration of driving privileges, which allows a person to drive in certain areas and at certain times for employment; support/recovery meetings; or to transport themselves, a family member or a child, an elderly or disabled person living in his/her household for medical, daycare or educational purposes when no other form of transportation is available.
 The driver must prove a hardship exists if they have not reached their eligibility date and submit proof of employment; support/recovery group meetings; the need for medical care; elder, a disabled person or daycare verification; or an educational verification form and class schedule.
 If convicted and imprisoned for reckless homicide or aggravated DUI that was a proximate cause of death, no relief may be given until 24 months after release from imprisonment.
 Drivers under age 21 convicted for DUI are not eligible for an RDP until one year from the effective date of revocation.”

 Understand Grounds for Revoked Permit in IL

 Laws in Illinois can be tricky.
 Contact us today and schedule a risk-free consultation.

 Driving With a Suspended Driver’s License in Illinois

 A few of the reasons you may find your licenses suspended or revoked include alcohol-related offenses, child support obligations, and speeding tickets.
 Even if you are only cited with a Misdemeanor when you are pulled over, if you are driving on a revoked or suspended driver’s license, the consequences can be dire.
 You may receive a second suspension to double the length of time of the original one.

 Additionally, if you drive while your driver’s license is revoked, you may be charged with a crime.
 To prevent this from happening, it’s important to retain a misdemeanor or felony criminal defense attorney with experience handling these kinds of citations.

 Obtain Expert Counsel to Fight a License Suspension IL